mboaks/starter-academic/content/home/projects.md

 ## Current Project

-__

 __3D printing for microfluidics with sub 10 micron thick layers__

 In these project we are developing a new approach to be able to 3D print less than 10 micron thick layers for microfluidic applications.

 __Squeeze valve serial dilution and dose response assay__

-In this project we intent to fabricate tiny serial dilution devices based on squeeze valves invented by our group.
+In this project we intend to fabricate tiny serial dilution devices based on squeeze valves invented by our group.
 The application of this device will be a dose response assay.

 ## Past Projects